jdglaser/fcmc-site/docs/index.md

 # Home

-Welcome to the official site for the **Friendly Christain Minecraft Server**
+Welcome to the official site for the **Friendly Christian Minecraft Server**

 ## Server Status